unilaiva/unilaiva-songbook/README.md

   * *Optionally* `context` for creating versions for printing A5 size on A4 paper
   * *Optionally* `ffmpeg` and `fluidsynth` for encoding mp3 audio from Lilypond sources
-  * *Optionally* `pdftoppm` from poppler-utils to extract the cover page of produced PDF as raster image file for e.g. website
+  * *Optionally* `pdftoppm` from poppler-utils and `convert` from imagemagick to extract the cover page of produced PDF as raster image file for e.g. website

 Our project requires only some pretty standard LaTeX packages, which are included in many LaTeX installations by default, to be installed on the system.